Human trafficking in Hong Kong: Prosecution (2008)

 Hong Kong does not have specific anti-trafficking laws, but uses its Immigration Ordinance, the Crimes Ordinance, and other relevant laws to prohibit trafficking offenses.
-Labor trafficking is criminalized through the Employment Ordinance.
+Labour trafficking is criminalized through the Employment Ordinance.
 Penalties for commercial sexual exploitation are commensurate with those for rape; however, penalties for trafficking are less stringent.
 During 2008, the Hong Kong government reported two trafficking convictions, and two other reports of trafficking for the purposes of prostitution with insufficient evidence to warrant prosecution.
 The convictions involved six Filipina victims who were told that they would work as Hong Kong club entertainers.
 Upon arrival in Hong Kong, they were forced into prostitution.
 The victims sought assistance from the Philippine Consulate, and the Hong Kong Police worked closely with the Philippine Government to investigate, prosecute, and convict two Filipina traffickers, who were sentenced to three years’ imprisonment.
 Hong Kong law stipulates that the commission a domestic worker recruitment agency deducts from a domestic worker's pay cannot exceed 10 percent of the first month's wages and prohibits agencies from charging additional fees or rewards.
 However, it is reported that this regulation is frequently subject to abuse.